MartinDK/gatsby-bootcamp/src/projects/training-nutrition.md

 ---
 import DateCountdown from '../components/templates/dateCountdown.js'

-This is where I document my training and nutrition program.
+This is where I document my training and nutrition.

 ## Training
 My goal is to improve my endurance.